Skip to Content

 - Ken K.

-Under Kentucky law, even when the actions which caused the death were a felony, a wrongful claim may still be brought, although a wrongful death claim is a civil matter rather than a criminal matter.
-This means there could conceivably be a criminal case against the defendant as well as a civil, wrongful death claim.
-Liability in a wrongful death case is solely in terms of monetary damages, while a criminal trial can result in criminal penalties such as imprisonment.
+Under Kentucky law, even if the actions that caused the death were a felony, you can still pursue a wrongful death claim in civil court.
+A wrongful death claim is a civil matter, separate from any criminal case against the defendant.
+Liability in a wrongful death case involves monetary damages, while a criminal trial can impose penalties such as imprisonment or fines.

-Statutes of limitations govern the amount of time in which a wrongful death claim can be filed.
-These statutes vary considerably from state to state.
-Under Kentucky statutes of limitations, a wrongful death claim must be filed within one year from the date of the death or one year from the date an administrator for the estate is appointed.
-This means that the initial year can extend past the first official year, but only up to a maximum of one additional year, depending on when the estate is opened and an administrator appointed.
+Statutes of limitations set deadlines for filing a wrongful death claim.
+These deadlines differ from state to state.
+Under Kentucky law, you must file a wrongful death claim within one year from the date of death or within one year from the date an administrator for the estate is appointed.
+The initial period can be extended, but only up to a maximum of one additional year, based on when the estate is opened and the administrator is appointed.

 Continue Reading Read Less